toby5001/ADL-Parameter-Parser/README.md

 # List of possible adlFolder Arguments
 - **name** : String.
 The name of the folder.
 This is what name will be looked for by an adlParm's folder setting.
 All folders are placed within the snippet's default folder.
 - **parent_folder** : String.
 The containing folder of the current folder.
 Be careful about the order in which the folders are created.
 - **independent** : Boolean.
 Folders are normally constructed the first time that they occur in an active parameter.
-By default, if an adlFolder is not directly referencedm it wil never be created.
+By default, if an adlFolder is not directly referenced it wil never be created.
 If independent, they will instead be placed before any of the parameters are created.
 This is useful for top-level folders.
 - **label** : String.
 Overrides the automatic label given to a folder.
 Same name as python arg.
 - **hidden** : Boolean.
 Hides the entire folder.
 Corresponds to is_hidden.
 - **folder_type** : String.
 Sets the folder type for the folder.
 Defaults to Simple.
 Possible values are within the hou.folderType module.